 A deep-sided Dutch oven is designed to cook things that need more room like meats, soups, stews and veggies.

-For the bakers in the crowd, our list of Dutch Oven Camp Cooking Tips highlights the difference between cooking and baking.
+For the bakers in the crowd, our list of tips highlights the difference between cooking and baking.

 A regular-sided Dutch oven (in contrast to a deep-sided Dutch oven) is designed more for baking; they are sometimes called “bread” ovens.